 - Asbestos is still legal in the United States.

 - Time is of the essence – most victims of asbestos-related diseases die within one to two years after diagnosis.

-The “Furthering Asbestos Claim Transparency (FACT) Act of 2013” (H.R.982), is part of the latest tactic implemented by ALEC and the U.S. Chamber of Commerce to let the asbestos industry off the hook by burying the system in paperwork and delaying justice until victims die.
+The “Furthering Asbestos Claim Transparency (FACT) Act of 2013” (H.R.982), is part of the latest tactic implemented by ALEC and the U.S. Chamber of Commerce to let the asbestos industry off the hook by violating victims' privacy and delaying and denying justice until victims die.
 This strategy focuses on an easily misunderstood bankruptcy process and takes a three-pronged approach:

 - Judicial Conference: On November 22, 2010, the U.S. Chamber made a direct appeal to the Judicial Conference to change the rules governing bankruptcy law.